 One of the most common parties to suffer from a company default, or even insolvency, is Her Majesty’s Revenue & Customs (“HMRC”) who are often the last to be paid where a company is suffering cash flow problems.

 However, director disqualification is primarily for the purpose of protecting the public interest, not punishing the guilty.
-Accordingly, directors who are disqualified are often not criminals, but may be merely negligent or even, dare we say it, disorganised (and as a result present a risk to the public as a director of a limited company).
+Accordingly, directors who are banned are often not criminals, but may be merely negligent or even, dare we say it, disorganised (and as a result present a risk to the public as a director of a limited company).

 Other circumstances of director disqualification

-Outside these circumstances, directors may be disqualified where they are considered a risk to the public or found liable for criminal offences including where a company is wound-up in the public interest, where a director is found guilty of a criminal offence or where a director/the company have persistently breached the filing requirements of the Companies Act 2006.
+Outside these circumstances, directors may be banned where they are considered a risk to the public or found liable for criminal offences including where a company is wound-up in the public interest, where a director is found guilty of a criminal offence or where a director/the company have persistently breached the filing requirements of the Companies Act 2006.

 However, and potentially far more serious, are circumstances where a director is liable for fraud.